Biblioranking fundamental physics: Conclusions

 \end{itemize} An important feature of all these metrics is that they can be computed in practice.

-In section~\ref{PaperRank} we apply these metrics to papers.
-Table~\ref{topcited0} shows the traditional list of all-time {\em top-cited} (highest number of citations) papers.
-It can be compared with table~\ref{topranked0}, which shows {\em top-ranked} papers (papers with highest PaperRank, namely citations weighted proportionally to the rank $R$ of citing papers): the PaperRank retrieves old famous papers with relatively few citations.
-When applied to the time-ordered citation network, the PageRank reduces to a (weighted) counting of citations-of-citations described in section~\ref{Rtheo}.
+In \secc{PaperRank} we apply these metrics to papers. \Tabl{topcited0} shows the traditional list of all-time {\em top-cited} (highest number of citations) papers.
+It can be compared with \tabl{topranked0}, which shows {\em top-ranked} papers (papers with highest PaperRank, namely citations weighted proportionally to the rank $R$ of citing papers): the PaperRank retrieves old famous papers with relatively few citations.
+When applied to the time-ordered citation network, the PageRank reduces to a (weighted) counting of citations-of-citations described in \secc{Rtheo}.
 Thereby, when restricted to recent papers, the PaperRank is dominated by the number of individual citations.
-Next, table~\ref{topreferred0} shows {\em top-referred} papers, where citations are weighted proportionally to the all-time AuthorRanks $\mathscr{R}_{A}$ of citing authors.
+Next, \tabl{topreferred0} shows {\em top-referred} papers, where citations are weighted proportionally to the all-time AuthorRanks $\mathscr{R}_{A}$ of citing authors.
 The AuthorRank identifies the recent papers that most attract the attention of notable older authors.
-Finally the left panel of figure \ref{fig:Correlations} shows the correlations among indicators for papers, showing how our proposed metrics are fairly independent from the traditional ones and among each others.
+Finally the left panel of \fig{Correlations} shows the correlations among paper metrics, showing how our proposed metrics are fairly independent from the traditional ones and among each others.